In some cases we can help separated parents set up child support arrangements for their children when one parent lives in another country.

 If we know the current contact details of the overseas paying parent our ability to set up a voluntary arrangement is improved.
 If we can’t locate the paying parent, we will take steps to find them, but it can be a difficult process.
 It relies on information you supply as the receiving parent as well as the cooperation and resources of the overseas authority.
 The ability of the overseas authority to assist with locating paying parents may be limited.
 If we can’t locate the paying parent, we may not be able to take any further action.

-If you are a paying parent, you can read more information about paying child support when you live overseas.
+If you are a paying parent, you can read more information about paying child support when you live outside Australia.

 When the receiving parent is overseas